srjn45/Fuber/README.md

 > to calculate smallest distance pythagoras theorem is used.

 > to calc fare 2 times the distance(km) traveled and for PINK cabs extra 5 dogecoin.

+## Build

+> to build and run execute build.bat or build.sh file.

+> first angular is build and the build files are kept in static folder under resources.

+> after that java is build using gradle and then the jar is executed using java -jar command.

+> Note: for first time after clone or whenever package.json is updated you will need to run npm install inside FuberGUI folder